QuentinPerez/42-toolkit/README.md

 We're glad you did, and certainly would like to know more!
 Please use the [issues tracker](https://github.com/QuentinPerez/42-toolkit/issues) to report it.

-While you're at it, feel free to share your thoughts, requests, feedback... on that same [tracker](https://github.com/QuentinPerez/42-toolkit/issues)!
+You can share your thoughts, requests, feedback on that same [tracker](https://github.com/QuentinPerez/42-toolkit/issues)!

 ### I'm a dev, I can help!

-Great, thanks!
-You're more than welcome to do so, please just take a look at [these guidelines](CONTRIBUTING.md) first.
+Welcome, First just take a look at [these guidelines](CONTRIBUTING.md).

 ## Who's behind it?